-As part of its mission, the Seeley Lake Community Foundation (SLCF) endeavors to help charitable groups in Seeley Lake fund projects to benefit the community.
-In this capacity, the SLCF strives to be a community resource and catalyst for innovative approaches to improve the quality of life in Seeley Lake.
+SLCF exists to help not-for-profit groups in Seeley Lake fund projects to benefit the community.
+In our capacity as grant-maker, we strive to be a community resource and catalyst for innovative approaches to improve the quality of life in Seeley Lake.

-Qualifying non-profit and public organizations are invited to submit proposals for 2019 projects.
-Applications that address one or more of the five areas of interest – Education, Arts & Culture, Community/ Economic Development, Natural Resources & Conservation, and Basic Human Needs – will be considered.
-The deadline for the 2019 grant cycle is January 31, 2019.
-Grants will be awarded in amounts of $100 to $2,500, and announced in late February.
+Qualifying non-profit and public organizations are invited to submit proposals each year for projects that address one or more of our five areas of interest – Education, Arts & Culture, Community & Economic Development, Natural Resources & Conservation, and Basic Human Needs.

 Click on the following links to download the grant program guidelines and application forms (PDF format).